Software-Engineering-Group-UP/RSE-UP/_sources/chapters/bash_basics.md

 ```text
 /Users/amira
 ```
 Here, the computer's response is `/Users/amira`, which tells us that we are in a directory called `amira` that is contained in a top-level directory called `Users`.
 This directory is Amira's **home directory** to understand what that means, we must first understand how the filesystem is organized.
-On Amira's computer the bash_basic_filesystem looks as follows:
+On Amira's computer the basic filesystem looks as follows:

 ```{figure} ../figures/bash-basics/sample-filesystem.png
 :name: bash_basic_filesystem
 Bash basic filesystem
 ```

 At the top is the **root directory** that holds everything else, which we can refer to using a slash character `/` on its own.
-Inside that directory are several other directories, including `bin` (where some built-in programs are stored), `data` (for miscellaneous data files),
-`tmp` (for temporary files that don't need to be stored long-term), and `Users` (where users' personal directories are located).
+Inside that directory are several other directories, including `bin` (where some built-in programs are stored), `data` (for miscellaneous data files), `tmp` (for temporary files that don't need to be stored long-term), and `Users` (where users' personal directories are located).
 We know that `/Users` is stored inside the root directory `/` because its name begins with `/`, and that our current working directory `/Users/amira` is stored inside `/Users` because `/Users` is the first part of its name.
 A name like this is called a **path** because it tells us how to get from one place in the filesystem (e.g., the root directory) to another (e.g., Amira's home directory).